hapijs/hapi/docs/Reference.md

   uses [**catbox**](https://github.com/spumko/catbox) for its cache which includes support for Redis, MongoDB, Memcached, and Riak.
 Caching is only utilized if methods and plugins explicitly store their state in the cache.
 The server cache configuration only defines the storage container itself. `cache` can be assigned:
-    - a string with the cache engine module name (e.g. `'catbox-memory'`, `'catbox-redis'`).
+    - a prototype function (usually obtained by calling `require()` on a **cabox** strategy such as `require('catbox-redis')`).
     - a configuration object with the following options:
-        - `engine` -
+        - `engine` - a prototype function or **catbox** engine object.
-  cache options.
-The cache options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
-  When an array of options is provided, multiple cache connections are established and each array item (except one) must include an additional option:
         - `name` - an identifier used later when provisioning or configuring caching for routes, methods, or plugins.
 Each connection name must be unique.
 A single item may omit the `name` option which defines the default cache.
 If every connection includes a `name`, a default memory cache is provisions as well as the default.
         - `shared` - if `true`, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same route and cache.
 Default to not shared.
+        - other options required by the **catbox** strategy used.
-    - an array of the above types for configuring multiple cache instances, each with a unqiue name.
+    - an array of the above object for configuring multiple cache instances, each with a unqiue name.
+When an array of objects is provided, multiple cache connections are established and each array item (except one) must include a `name`.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API